42antoine/vagrant-CSS-server/README.md

 Go to  https://www.virtualbox.org/wiki/Downloads and download / install vagrant for your system.

-# Deploy your server CS:Source
+# Deploy your server CS:S

 clone this repository :